 Why Is Money Management Important In A Marriage?

 We’ve heard about sexual and emotional compatibility when it comes to relationships but there’s another form of compatibility that is important in a marriage and that is financial compatibility.
 Money is said to be a major reason for marital distress.
 Money issues can even ruin a marriage.
 If one decision of yours can have a financial implication on your partner, it is important that such a decision is taken together.
 It is important for both partners to take decisions related to their day-to-day money management as lack of financial compatibility is said to cause a lot of stress in the marriage in the long-run.

 One partner’s wrong financial decision can lead to year-long debts and hamper your future.
-Married couples finance decisions should thus be taken together.
+Married couples finance decisions should thus be taken together and splitting bills based on income is a good idea if both partners are working.
 That’s why it is important to know how married couples split finances.
 Coming to money management tips for married couples, money management should be such that it can pay off in the long-run.
 After all, you need to think about the future of your children as well.
-Moreover, it can also affect the emotional wellbeing of the family.
+Moreover, it can also affect the emotional well being of the family.
 In order to get a better understanding on how should married couples split finances, here are 12 money management tips for married couples.